 Mosquito is for sure the most disturbing pain in the butt at the Cuban fields.
 They come usually in hordes, and won’t let you sleep if you lack the adequate repellents or a fly-net at night.
 Some bites might suddenly turn into reddish welts.
 Do not over alarm, just take your allergy pills and do not scratch.
 Mosquitos are vectors for some tropical illnesses, but those are much under control in Cuba.
 Anyway, staying saved from them is always a good idea.

-Does my cellphone would operate from Cuba?
+Would my cellphone operate in Cuba?

 By now, Sprint and Verizon offer roaming services in Cuba.
 Otherwise, it is convenient to rent a SIM card at any ETECSA points of sale to make local and international calls.
 A 3 CUC daily rent adds to a pre-paid card from 10 to 40 CUC.
 A minute-talk with the USA costs about 2.50 CUC.
-There are still a few cellular-silence zones, especially at very far places.
+There are still a few cellular-silence zones, especially in very far places.
 Consider this if you are for backpacking Cuba through remote zones.

 Just in case, please enter up the following urgent-numbers in Cuba: